 Evaluating a survey

-When opening Peacock from the Confluence apps menu, you will get an overview of all surveys and the most important stats:
+When opening Peacock from the Confluence apps menu, you will get an overview of all surveys and the most important metrics:

 - the status of the survey,